 A few years ago I attended an event, organized by our partner BT Global Services.
-When talking about digital transformation, back then a relatively new term, several CIOs reminded how they always had transformed, illustrating their statements with state-of-the-art projects across a broad range of business functions, processes and technologies of the SMAC stack (or third platform, if you prefer) such as cloud computing (a major area for BT Global Services).
+When talking about digital transformation, back then a relatively new term, several CIOs reminded how they always had transformed, illustrating their statements with state-of-the-art projects across a broad range of business functions, processes and technologies of the SMAC stack (or third platform, if you prefer) such as cloud computing (a major area for BT Global Services) and big data analytics.

 It needs to be said that the average CIO attending the event worked for a large enterprise, the typical customers of BT Global Services.
 Now that digital business transformation has become a broadly adopted and – admittedly – often somewhat misunderstood term, what are CIOs thinking about digital transformation?
 Isn’t it just a matter of a few CIOs or projects anymore?
 How does it impact them?

 BT Global Services released the results of research, looking exactly into that.
 According to the research, conducted by Vanson Bourne, CIOs are effectively embracing digital transformation in order to reinvent the processes and systems of their organizations, obviously with a digital transformation strategy and business goals in mind: from new business models and more efficient processes to enhanced productivity, better customer experience and all the other goals we describe in our digital transformation guide.